wojtas000/Advanced_Machine_Learning/Project1/README.md

 # Logistic Regression

-This project aims on implementing Logistic Regression with IWLS
+This project aims on:
+1. Implementing Logistic Regression with IRLS method
+2. Testing the implementation on various datasets.